wcsalmon/cilia_calcium/README.md

 # cilia_calcium

-.ijm files are for use with the Fiji package of ImageJ (www.fiji.sc).
+//.ijm files are for use with the Fiji package of ImageJ (www.fiji.sc).

-.m files are for use with MatLab.
+//Preprocessing and MATLAB analysis are for MATLAB